USCGC Balsam: Domestic service

 In February 1957, while based in Hawaii, Balsam made a 6,800 mi round-trip to the South Pacific to deliver engine parts to the disabled United States Fish and Wildlife Service fisheries research vessel US FWS Hugh M. Smith.

-On June 20, 1958 Balsam sailed from Honolulu for her new home port, Ketchikan, Alaska.
-She stopped in Seattle en route.
+On 20 June 1958 Balsam sailed from Honolulu for her new home port, Ketchikan, Alaska.
+She replaced USCGC Hemlock, which was decommissioned.
+Balsam stopped in Seattle en route.

 In August 1964 Balsam swapped homeports with USCGC Clover and was assigned to Adak, Alaska.
 This change was made because Balsam had superior icebreaking capabilities.
 While her primary mission was maintaining aids to navigation, her position on edge of the United States waters involved her in a wide variety of events.
 In August 1965 she was directed to Big Diomede Island to return two Russians who had drifted across the Bering Strait.
 Once on board the ship, the men asked for asylum in the United States.
 In November 1966 the landing craft Bettles ran aground and broke up in gale with 65 mph winds off Semisopochnoi Island in the Aleutian Islands.
 She was carrying supplies for DEW line installations when she was wrecked.
 Balsam rescued her crew of eight men.
 Unusually bad winter weather cut off mail service to St. George Island in December 1967, so Balsam was pressed into service to deliver Christmas packages.
 Patrols to enforce fishery laws were an ongoing part of her responsibilities.
 In 1970 she and USCGC Yocona detained two South Korean fishing boats in violation of U.S. regulations.
 In 1972 she detained a Russian trawler which broke U.S. fishing regulations.
 In November 1972 Balsam assisted damage control parties when USCGC Jarvis went aground on Sedanka Island.

-Balsam was decommissioned at the Puget Sound Naval Shipyard on March 6, 1975.
+Balsam was decommissioned at the Puget Sound Naval Shipyard on 6 March 1975.
 Her crew was assigned to USCGC Ironwood, which had just completed a renovation at the Coast Guard Yard.
 They sailed Ironwood to Adak where they continued the duties previously undertaken by Balsam.
 The General Services Administration sold Balsam to a private company for $53,687 in September 1977.

 Balsam earned a number of awards during her service with the Coast Guard including a Meritorious Unit Commendation.